luxaflow/Sentia-Data-Engineering/readme.md

 PowerBI Service will allow for building reports and dashboards from the data offered by Azure Synapse Analytics.
 These reports can show data in a meaningful way to make BI decisions from.

 ### Logging
 Azure Log Analytics allows for storing metrics from multiple Azure services.
 These metrics can be queried to create Alerts based on the customer requirement.
 This could alert engineers of a failed ETL pipeline or unwanted network activity.
-These Alerts can be created in Azure Monitor and if preferred could be send to a slack channel, teams channel and create a Service Management Incident in an Service Management tool (through Azure Integration Services).
+These Alerts can be created in Azure Monitor and could be send to a slack channel, teams channel and create a Service Management Incident in an Service Management tool (through use of Azure Integration Services).

 ## Additional Expertise
 - Network engineers (On premise)